bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ---

-### quasiquotes for More Sanity
+### Quasiquotes for More Sanity

 - There's really no way – yet – to avoid the AST Completely.
 But the Macro system continues to improve to give us ways to use it less and less.
-- quasiquotes, added in Scala 2.11, lets us write the equivalent of String Interpolation code that ‘evals’ to a Syntax Tree.
+- Quasiquotes, added in Scala 2.11, lets us write the equivalent of String Interpolation code that ‘evals’ to a Syntax Tree.
-- We aren't going to go through a Macro build with quasiquotes (yet), but let's look at what they do in the console...
+- We aren't going to go through a Macro build with Quasiquotes (yet), but let's look at what they do in the console...

 ---

-### quasiquotes in Action
+### Quasiquotes in Action
 #### Setting Up Our Imports

-There are some implicits we need in scope for QuasiQuotes Ah, the joy of imports...
+There are some implicits we need in scope for Quasiquotes Ah, the joy of imports...

 ```scala
 import language.experimental.macros